nhab/Focus/README.md

 # Focus.js
-Traditional web developement aproach needs more than 3 programming skill to write a single website:html,javascript and css ,plus thousands of libraries/frameworks. the easier aproach is to focus on javascript which is able to produce the html dom elements and css.
+Traditional web developement aproach needs more than 3 programming skill to write a single website:html,javascript and css ,plus thousands of libraries/frameworks.
+The easier aproach is to focus on javascript which is able to produce the html dom elements and css.In this way your efforts will be more effective.
+Focus.js is the answer for such a need.

 Focus.js is framework for make coding and debuging the web development much easier ,by **focusing on one skill** instead of 3 skills.